 Driven by: Joe Leonard, Jochen Rindt, Johnny Rutherford and Jerry Grant.
 First race: Indianapolis Motor Speedway (R3), 30 May 1966.
 Total of 14 recorded races.

 The #88 AAR entry for Jerry Grant at the 1966 Indy 500 with Bardahl and Pacesetter Homes backing and fitted with a 255ci Ford V8.
 Identified as chassis 203.
 Also raced by Grant at Phoenix at the end of 1966.
 Then to Friedkin Enterprises (Houston, TX) and entered as the #78 for Grant in 1967 at the Indy 500 and at road course events later in the season.
 For Jerry Titus at the 1968 Indy 500 and then sold to Jackson oilman Walt Michner for his Michner Petroleum team and driver Johnny Rutherford as a backup to his other ex-Friedkin Eagle.
 The 1966 car was fitted with an Offy turbo for 1969 and entered as the #36 Patrick Petroleum car for Rutherford throughout the season.
 Retained by Michner for Rutherford during the 1970 and 1971 seasons still in partnership with Michner's 1967 Eagle as the #18 entry.
 The 1966 car was nicknamed "Geraldine" during this time and the 1967 car "Old Shep".
 Then to Marvin Webster (who had previously owned 202) and on the entry list at Ontario in 1972 for Don Brown.
 Next seen in practice at the 1973 Indy 500, entered by Webster as the #76, and later at Ontario in September 1973 where John Cannon raced it.
 Advertised by Webster in December 1973 with a 1968 Eagle.
 Unknown until sold by Joseph D Lhotka, Trustee, Shawn S Trust (Westminster, CO) to Centennial Import Motor Co (Boulder, CO) in April 1987, and then sold almost immediately to Chuck Haines (Manchester, MO).
-Retained by Haines until 2005, when sold to Aaron Lewis (Cessnock, NSW, Australia) by 2008 and restored to Rutherford #36 livery.
-Run at the Phillip Island Classic 2011 by Lewis.
-Aaron displayed the car at Indianapolis in 2017 and 2018, and then sold it to Bobby Rahal in October 2018.
+Retained by Haines until 2005, when sold to Aaron Lewis (Cessnock, NSW, Australia) and restored to Rutherford #36 livery.
+Run at the Phillip Island Classic 2011 by Lewis, and displayed car at Indianapolis in 2017 and 2018.
+Sold to Bobby Rahal in October 2018.